DeepikaAa1003/UsedCarsValuePredictionML/README.md

 The application can be accessed at: https://usedcarspredict.herokuapp.com/

 ## Data Source
 The data was downloded from Kaggle at: https://www.kaggle.com/adityadesai13/used-car-dataset-ford-and-mercedes?select=vw.csv.
 It contains 100,000 scraped used car listings, cleaned and split into car make.
-The lasy update was done in June, 2020.
+The last update was done in June, 2020.

 ## Architecture
 * For Storage: Amazon Simple Storage Service (Amazon S3) was used because of it offering on scalability, data availability, security, and performance.